-Strabismus, also known as crossed eyes, is a condition in which the eyes don't look towards an object together.
+Strabismus, also known as crossed eyes or wall eyes, is a condition in which the eyes are not aligned (they don't look towards an object together).
 One of the eyes may look in or out, or turn up or down.
 The eye turning away can occur all of the time or only sometimes, such as during stressful situations or illness.

 Some people are born with eyes that do not align in the usual way.
 This is called congenital strabismus.
 In many children, there is no clear cause of strabismus.
 In some cases, it is a result of a problem with the nervous system, especially the part that controls the muscles of the eyes.
 It may be due to a tumor or disorder in the infant eye.
 If it is not corrected, strabismus can continue into the adult years.
 Most adults who have strabismus were born with it.